86Box/docs/settings/floppycdrom.rst

 CD-ROM drives
 -------------

-Up to four CD-ROM / DVD-ROM optical disc drives can be attached to the emulated system.
+Up to eight CD-ROM / DVD-ROM optical disc drives can be attached to the emulated system.
 The following settings apply to the selected drive:

 * **Bus:** storage bus to attach the drive to.
 ATAPI (IDE) and SCSI are supported.
 * **Channel**/**ID:** where to attach the drive on the selected storage bus.
 See :ref:`settings/hdd:Adding a new disk` for more information.
 * **Speed:** maximum transfer speed for the drive.
 Up to 72x is supported.
 * **Type:** CD-ROM drive model to identify as.
 A list of drive models to choose from is provided.
 Some emulated machines have manufacturer restore discs locked to a specific drive model.

+.. note:: **86Box 4.0.1:** The maximum amount of CD-ROM drives has been increased from 4 to 8.

 CD-ROM / DVD-ROM disc images can be inserted and removed through the :ref:`status bar <usage/statusbar:|cdrom| CD-ROM drives>` or :ref:`Media menu <usage/menubar:Media>`.